Ted Hurley: Career

-Hurley's work was originally mostly in group theory, specifically on structural features of infinite groups (relatively free groups, commutators and powers in groups), and also group rings.
+Hurley’s work was originally mostly in group theory, specifically on structural features of infinite groups (relatively free groups, commutators and powers in groups), and also group rings.
 Later, his interests expanded to include algebraic coding theory and cryptography.
+His main early works looked at existing problems and include: (i) critically improving Philip Hall’s famous work on Stability Groups, (ii) providing the general solution to Fox’s problem on the identification of ideals in a group ring, (iii) constructing counterexamples, to the Lie Dimension subgroup conjecture which had been open for many years.